input-output-hk/catalyst-ci/docs/src/onboarding/workflows.md

 As a result, all workflows that interact with Earthly will accept optional inputs describing the address of the runner as well as the name of an AWS secret containing the authentication details.
-The workflow will configure the local GitHub runner using the TLS credentials retrieved from AWS so that it can successfully connect and interact with the rexmote Earthly runner.
+The workflow will configure the local GitHub runner using the TLS credentials retrieved from AWS so that it can successfully connect and interact with the remote Earthly runner.

 ## Check